HOPLAB-LBP/hoplab-wiki/docs/fmri-home.md

 -w /scratch --entrypoint=mriqc_clf poldracklab/mriqc:latest \
  --load-classifier -X /resdir/group_T1w.tsv
 ```
-!!!note
+!!! warning
-    In some cases, the JSON files corresponding to each nifti file can include `NaN` values, that are not compatible with JSON encoders and will raise an error when running mriqc.
+    In some cases, the JSON files corresponding to each nifti file can include `NaN` values, which are not compatible with JSON encoders and will raise an error when running mriqc.
 A quick (and dirty) solution would be to sanitize all the JSON files before running mriqc.
 I made a small utility script that can help with that.
-See `./utils/sanitize_json.py`
+See `./utils/sanitize_json.py`.

 #### Surface Preprocessing